-Jill’s latest recording will be released on 11/1/21 on COR ANGLAIS Records.
+Jill’s latest recording was released on 11/1/21 on COR ANGLAIS Records.
 This collection of 10 tunes is a musical reflection of the lyrical writings found in the Book of Psalms.

 The overall tone of the recording intends to convey peacefulness and calm.
 Electronic keyboard sounds were added to her signature instrumentation of oboe, English horn, piano, cello and guitar.

 Jill Haley makes music for those quiet moments, drifting her oboe, cor anglais and piano melodies in those liminal spaces between night and day, wakefulness and dreams.

 8th album release on Cor Anglais Records by Jill Haley